AWegnerGitHub/awegnergithub.github.io-content/2016_03_23_my-experiences-releasing-a-package-to-pypi.md

 My [`setup.py`][4] is pretty basic and available on GitHub.
 There are a couple important things though.

  - `version`: This is needed, but I didn't want to have to constantly remember to update this when pushing a version to PyPI.
 This was one of my first criteria when starting the project.
 I wanted to automate as much as I could, and versioning was at the top of that list.
-It's small, but easy to forget and keep syncronized across all the files in the project.
+It's small, but easy to forget and keep synchronized across all the files in the project.
 I decided to utilize [bumpversion][5] and [Fabric][6] to manage this specific field (both here and elsewhere in the project).
  - `install_requires`: StackAPI is built in the fantastic [Requests][7] library.
-To ensure this was installed when StackAPI was install, it was needed in this field.
+To ensure this was installed when StackAPI was installed, it was needed in this field.
  - `tests_require`: The test suite I build utilizes the `mock` library.
 I don't want that to be installed if the developer isn't running the tests, so it is added to this field.
  - `test_suite`: I wanted developers to be able to run `python setup.py test` to execute the test suite.
 To do so, I had to point to the where the tests were being executed from.